Audio Mastering with MasteringBOX

 Studio Monitor Setup and Your Ears

-First and foremost, you’re going to want to have your monitors set up in as close to an equilateral triangle as you can.
-Creating this equidistant arrangement makes for the most accurate stereo image whilst placing you at an appropriate distance from the sound source.
+First and foremost, you’re going to want to have your monitors set up in as close to an equilateral triangle as possible.
+Creating this equidistant arrangement makes for the most accurate stereo image while placing you at an appropriate distance from the sound source.
 Having your monitors too close together is likely to impact your perception of the stereo image and result in weak mixes.
 Equally, being too close to your studio monitor setup will also affect how you hear the stereo image of your mixes.

 Positioning in the Vertical Plane

 Another key consideration when deciding your studio monitor setup is the height at which your monitors are placed.
 The simplest explanation here is that you want your monitors to be at the height of your eye line.
 By this, I mean you want to be able to look across a flat plane and stare straight into the tweeters of your monitors.
-By doing this, we effectively align the tweeters with our ears, creating the path of least resistance from the monitor to the ear.
+Doing this, we effectively align the tweeters with our ears, creating the path of least resistance from the monitor to the ear.

-A mans ear
+A man's ear

-In always working with an equilateral setup, you create strong continuity and balance between the sound source and your ears.
+By always working with an equilateral setup, you create strong continuity and balance between the sound source and your ears.
 Factoring in perfect vertical alignment, you should be 80% of the way to perfect studio monitor setup.
 You will also find that this helps if you ever go and work elsewhere.
 An equilateral setup with the monitors at head height is very typical of most recording studios.
 Having this continuity will make your life easier when working with others.

 Acoustic Treatment